ECLIPSE108/jekyll-now/mc.md

 Use `/tpaccept` to accept a teleport request being made out to you.

 Use `/tpadeny` to deny a teleport request being made out to you.

+## Hats

+Put any block or item on your head using `/hat` while holding that item.